pdfFlattenFile Step

 Let’s build and execute the “pdfFlattenFileDef” example.

-- Create a new process definition called “pdfFlattenFileDef” and open the definition in designer mode.
+- Create a new process definition named “pdfFlattenFileDef” and open it in designer mode.

 - Drag the “pdfFlattenFile” step to the canvas.